 The garden at Mimuroto-ji sprawls from the entrance gate of the temple up towards the stairs to the main hall with paths meandering through the colorful blooms.
 Tall cedar trees spaced throughout the garden add to the mountainous scenery.
 The garden also has a small teahouse café within for those who would like to enjoy the view with some sweets or green tea.

 A short bus ride from Uji, or a hardy but enjoyable walk from Mimurodo (Keihan), the original temple burned down in a fire in 1460.
 It was rebuilt only to be embroiled in political turmoil in the late 16th century with civil war between Shogun Ashikaga Yoshiaki and the warlord Oda Nobunaga.
 The monks of Mimuroto-ji decided to side with Ashikaga and when the shogun was defeated by Nobunaga, the temple was destroyed and their treasures confiscated.
 However the temple was later restored by Toyotomi Hideysohi who succeeded Oda Nobunaga.

 Unfortunately another large fire destroyed the majority of the temple complex, and most of the current structures date to the rebuilding in 1805.

 A trip to Mimuroto-ji, to take in its full beauty, can take about half a day.
-For further details check the official website.
+For further details check the official website (in Japanese).
 Car-parking is also available on site.